GSEA-MSigDB/gsea-desktop/scripts/readme.txt

      java -Xmx4g -jar gsea-@VERSION@.jar

 Alternatively, you can start GSEA with one of the following scripts.
+Some of these may not be present depending on the distribution you downloaded.
 You might have to make the script executable (chmod a+x gsea.sh).

 gsea.bat       (for Windows)